 Pansies are a traditional favorite, beloved for their pretty blooms that brighten cool-weather landscapes.
 They also work well in window...

-Coleus has brilliant leaves that brighten shady garden areas, especially when combined with ferns, impatiens, hostas, and other shade-loving plants....
+Coleus has brilliant leaves that enliven garden beds, especially when combined with begonias, salvia, and other plants for contrast.
+These...